-- The entire neuronal circuitry that controls emotional behavior and motivational drives. - they are an interconnected complex of basal brain elements. - Located in the middle of all these structures is the extremely small hypothalamus. - the ring of limbic cortex functions as a two-way communication and association linkage between the neocortex and the lower limbic structures.
+- The entire neuronal circuitry that controls emotional behavior and motivational drives. - Structure in the limbic system - Amygdala - Hippocampus - Part of the basal nuclei - The anterior nuclei of the thalamus - The paraolfactory area - The septum area - The hypothalamus in the center MOST IMPORTANTLY - Has so many connections with the other part - o they are an interconnected complex of basal brain elements. - o Located in the middle of all these structures is the extremely small hypothalamus. - the ring of limbic cortex functions as a two-way communication and association linkage between the neocortex and the lower limbic structures. - Many of the behavioral functions elicited from the hypothalamus and other limbic structures are also mediated through the reticular nuclei in the brain stem and their associated nuclei.